 The DaVinci Fancy Shake has the refined appearance of machine-sawn shake.

-EcoBlend colors are DaVinci Cool Roof options that meet LEED, Energy Star and Title 24 requirements.
+EcoBlend colors are DaVinci Cool Roof options that meet LEED, Energy Star, and California Title 24 / LA County green building code requirements.
 There are EcoBlend options in all the product lines.

 All DaVinci lines are available in many colors and blends to simulate real wood shakes and shingles and slate tiles.
-They are 110-MPH and Class 4 impact rated.
+They are 110 MPH and Class 4 hail impact rated.